SEMICeu/documentation/datamodel.md

 The second part of this chapter discusses the **master data management** of the data specification.
 It describes the approach how editors must construct the UML models (which is the chosen master data representation), to be processed by the toolchain.

-Relevant links to the items described in following sections are numbered throughout the page and  included in **section 'Links'** at the bottom.
+Relevant links to the items described in following sections are numbered throughout the page and  included in **'Links' section** at the bottom.

-For details on implementation aspects of the modeling, that not not discussed in this chapter, please consult the following chapters:
+For details on implementation aspects of the modeling, that are not discussed in this chapter, please consult the following chapters:
-- [Artefact generation process](./artefact_generation.md) - for insights on and pointers to the software used
+- [Artefact generation process](./artefact_generation.md) - for insights on, and pointers to, the software used
 - [Toolchain](./toolchain.md) - for understanding the automation process set up for publishing data specifications exploiting GitHub.